OPERATION TIME: 1954 to present

 KIRKBRIDE PLAN: No

-Atascadero State Hospital, abbreviated as ASH, opened in 1954 as a state-run and self-contained forensic psychiatric center.
-The hospital’s patients are sentenced by the Superior Court, Board of Prison Terms, and the Department of Corrections, based on the decision of the court.
+Atascadero State Hospital – abbreviated to “ASH,” for short – was opened in 1954 as a state-run, self-contained forensic psychiatric center, designed to house the criminally insane.
+The patients are sentenced by the Superior Court, Board of Prison Terms, and the Department of Corrections.
+Throughout its history, it has garnered a reputation for violence among inmates.

-Atascadero State Hospital went under renovation, and they transferred a few patients to Coalinga State Hospital.
-The court eventually mandated that the hospital reduce its use of restraints and medications, which made the hospital significantly more dangerous to work at without the patients under control.
-Due to the deaths at the hospital, Atascadero State Hospital is believed to be haunted by the spirits of those who died.
+Atascadero State Hospital later underwent renovations, with a few patients being transferred to Coalinga State Hospital.
+Eventually, the court mandated that the institution reduce its use of restraints and medications, which made the hospital significantly more dangerous to work at.

 In Popular Culture

-- In the film Terminator 2: Judgement Day, Sarah Connor is sent to “Pescadero State Hospital”, a mental hospital heavily based on Atascadero State Hospital.
+- In Terminator 2: Judgement Day, Sarah Connor is sent to “Pescadero State Hospital,” a mental hospital based heavily upon Atascadero State Hospital.

-- Radio host Phil Hendrie’s fictional character Herb Sewell was a former patient at Atascadero State Hospital.
+- Radio host Phil Hendrie’s fictional character, Herb Sewell, was a former patient at the hospital.

-- ASH is referred to in the film The Grifters as the place where Cole is sent after his mental breakdown.
+- The hospital is referred to in the film The Grifters as the place where Cole was sent after his mental breakdown.

 - Have a personal experience here?
 Tell us about it!